alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### What it means to dramatize an idea

 - Showing rather than telling.
-- Dramatization is a way to get your intellectual ideas across your audience emotionally.
+- Dramatization is a way to get your intellectual ideas across to your audience emotionally.

 ### "Bundle of sticks"